Driving Long-Term Recovery across Impacted Communities

 • Proof that the homeowner is not in a financial position to fund the necessary immediate repairs.
 (NGO or homeowner can self-certify this)

-Note: If you are not assessing client eligibility and are receiving clients through referrals from other agencies, you must maintain documentation demonstrating the client meets the criteria above.
+Note: If you are not assessing client eligibility and are receiving program participants through referrals from other agencies, you must maintain documentation demonstrating the program participant meets the criteria above.

 Construction Questions